 Mono is always going to be the preferred choice across the board for anglers all over the world.
 One reason for this is it is a lot cheaper than braid.
 Even if you compare the most premium of monos they are still nowhere near as expensive as a braid.
 Yes, nearly every lure angler I know uses braid but there are thousands of other methods of fishing that favour the mono hands down.

-Your probably thinking ain’t that a con?
-But no, getting a birds nest with mono is not the end of the world.
+You’re probably thinking ain’t that a con?
+But no, getting a bird’s nest with mono is not the end of the world.
 I have had some absolute howlers and still managed to get them out.
-In fact the night I caught my PB 11lb Bass I had an absolute belter of a birds nest.
+In fact, the night I caught my PB 11lb Bass I had an absolute belter of a bird’s nest.
 The fishing went a bit frantic, to say the least.
-You could hardly blink without out getting a thumping great bite.
+You could hardly blink without getting a thumping great bite.
 More frustrating was missing them lol.
 But that’s the way it goes sometimes.

 Anyway, one of our locations there is some serious structures where fish have one the day by snapping you off round a big rock or groin.
-Now the bassman was telling me he has a Daiwa Exist Reel that’s his latest additions.
+Now the bassman was telling me he has a Daiwa Exist Reel that’s his latest addition.
 Now because of the drag on that reel, he can power that bass in and steer them away from trouble.
 I had trouble personally trying to stop fish that have been nowhere near as big as the fish he has consistently caught this year 2019.
-Point is the quality must make a difference.
-It’s just the price that seems hard to bare as far as I’m concerned.
+The point is that quality must make a difference.
+It’s just the price that seems hard to bear as far as I’m concerned.